Tudor Dixon

-Tudor Dixon (née Makary; born May 5, 1977) is an American businesswoman and conservative political commentator.
-A member of the Republican Party, Dixon was the party's nominee for Governor of Michigan in the 2022 election.
-She lost to incumbent Democratic Governor Gretchen Whitmer by a vote margin of 10.6 percentage points.
+Tudor Dixon (née Makary; born May 5, 1977) is an American politician, businesswoman, and conservative political commentator.
+A member of the Republican Party, Dixon was the party's nominee for governor of Michigan in 2022.
+She was the party's first female nominee for governor.
+Dixon lost the election to incumbent Democratic Governor Gretchen Whitmer.

 Early life and education

-Dixon grew up in Naperville, Illinois, the daughter of Vaughn Makary (died 2022) and Catherine Makary.
+Dixon grew up in Naperville, Illinois, the daughter of Vaughn Makary (died 2022) and Catherine Makary, graduating from Naperville Central High School in 1995.
+She is of partial Lebanese descent.

 Dixon received a Bachelor of Arts with a major in psychology from the University of Kentucky in 1998.
 In the 2000s, she moved to Muskegon in western Michigan.

 Career

-Before her career in media, Dixon was an executive at her father's steel foundry.
-She acted briefly in the late 2000s and early 2010s, appearing in the vampire web series Transitions: The Series and the low-budget horror film Buddy BeBop vs the Living Dead.
+Before her career in media, Dixon was an executive at Michigan Steel Inc, her father's steel foundry.
 In 2017, Dixon co-founded Lumen Student News, a now-defunct news site that produced conservative-leaning lessons for grade school students.

 Conservative commentator

 In 2018, she became a conservative commentator, anchoring the weekly program America's Voice Live on Real America's Voice, a streaming news and opinion channel.
-Some of Dixon comments are that hijabs are oppressive garments and that Iranian parents are murdering daughters who marry without obtaining parental permission.
-She has also defended comedians' use of blackface.

-Following Joe Biden's victory in the 2020 US presidential election, Dixon promoted Donald Trump's attempts to overturn the election.
-In May 2022 during a Republican debate, she affirmed her belief that Trump was the rightful winner of the election.
-Later that year, she would not say anything when asked if the 2020 presidential election was stolen.
+In March 2023, Premiere Networks launched The Clay Travis & Buck Sexton Podcast Network, with Dixon becoming their debut host.
+She hosts "The Tudor Dixon Podcast".

 2022 Michigan gubernatorial candidacy

 In May 2021, Dixon announced her candidacy to become the Republican Party's nominee for Governor of Michigan in the 2022 election, seeking to challenge incumbent Democrat Gretchen Whitmer.
 In a July 2022 Republican primary debate, Dixon pledged loyalty to Trump.
-In a May 2022 debate, when asked "do you believe Donald Trump legitimately won the 2020 election in Michigan?," Dixon responded "Yes."
+During the campaign, Dixon promoted Donald Trump's attempts to overturn the election.
+In a May 2022 debate, when asked, "Do you believe Donald Trump legitimately won the 2020 election in Michigan?," Dixon responded, "Yes."
 In subsequent media appearances, Dixon would not say whether she still held that belief.

 Trump endorsed Dixon after Trump's former Secretary of Education Betsy DeVos wrote a letter to the former president, asking him to support Dixon, whom DeVos termed "the only one who can stand toe to toe with" Whitmer.
 In August 2022, Dixon won the Republican primary.

-Dixon was endorsed by Trump, the DeVos family, former Acting Director of National Intelligence Richard Grennell, representative for Michigan's 2nd congressional district Bill Huizenga, and former Democratic representative for Hawaii's 2nd congressional district Tulsi Gabbard.
+Dixon was endorsed by Trump, the DeVos family, former acting director of national intelligence Richard Grenell, Congressman Bill Huizenga, GOP House Conference Chair Elise Stefanik, and former Democratic Congresswoman Tulsi Gabbard.

-In the general election Dixon lost, doing "nearly eight points worse than the base Republican vote", according to Paul Cordes, chief of staff of the Michigan Republican Party.

-On November 9, she called Governor Whitmer to concede the race.
+Dixon lost the general election.
+On November 9, she called Whitmer to concede the race.